adambernard55/Knowledge/Knowledge/SEO/0_fundamentals/6_ai-foundations-for-seo.md

 ---
-title: "AI Foundations for Content & SEO"
+title: AI Foundations for Content & SEO
-seo_category: "fundamentals"
-difficulty: "beginner"
-last_updated: "2025-01-20"
-kb_status: "published"
-tags: ["ai", "content-creation", "seo", "machine-learning", "nlp", "generative-ai", "ethics"]
-related_topics: ["ai-content-optimization", "agentic-seo", "what-is-seo", "eeat-signals"]
-summary: "Introduces the core AI concepts—Machine Learning, NLP, and Generative AI—that are now integral to modern SEO and search engine technology."
+summary: Introduces the core AI concepts—Machine Learning, NLP, and Generative AI—that are now integral to modern SEO and search engine technology.
+seo_category: fundamentals
+difficulty: beginner
+last_updated: 2025-01-20
+kb_status: published
+tags:
+  - ai
+  - content-creation
+  - seo
+  - machine-learning
+  - nlp
+  - generative-ai
+  - ethics
+related_topics:
+  - ai-content-optimization
+  - agentic-seo
+  - what-is-seo
+  - eeat-signals
 ---
 # AI Foundations for Content & SEO

 ## Overview

 Artificial intelligence (AI) is transforming the way digital marketers, content creators, and SEO professionals approach their work.
 This document provides a foundational understanding of how AI technologies integrate with content creation, optimization, and search engine performance.
 It also outlines the major categories of AI tools and key ethical considerations for marketers.

----

 ## 1. Understanding the Role of AI in Marketing and SEO